 Honestly, it's more accurate to say that anyone who lives like Sayori does and doesn't feel depressed and worthless is mentally ill.
 Those people are okay with living a life that has no goal beyond their own happiness, no cause they're serving that will persist after they die; they just keep eating and studying mostly useless information and having fun in their spare time.
 The player's conscience's response of admiration when brought face-to-face with a person like Sayori can probably do a lot to lead people toward understanding this.

 But even more than that, I love that the story shows how blatantly counterproductive MC's pouring of sympathy is.
 It's as if MC can't fathom that she might feel bad about herself rather than for herself, and it's telling that the lesson seems to have been lost on most modders.
 They missed the point completely.

 Second, the way the game makes you want to forgive Monika goes a long way toward undermining the incredibly wrong way most people think about retribution.
-Due to them only condoning it in the context of government, there are a lot of people who would hold that motives or repentance don't absolve a crime and whose principles would require them to sentence Monika to life imprisonment for her actions.
-Playing this game might help some of those people see how unimaginably cruel and wrong their moral system is.
+Due to them only condoning it in the context of government, there are a lot of people who would say motives or repentance don't absolve a crime and whose principles would require them to sentence Monika to life imprisonment for her actions.
+Playing this game might help some of those people see how unimaginably cruel and wrong their ideology is.